 Within blockchain, there is an emphasis on protecting data and maintaining that data's integrity.
 One way we can accomplish this is through the use of security measures including security tokens.
 What are these tokens and how do they work?
 Let's talk about them and how your organization's invaluable data can stand to benefit from this added layer of security.

-Let's first address what a security token is.
 This can be immediately confusing because a security token can actually refer to two different things.
 First, a security token may be a portable device which is designed to authenticate a person's identity.
 They can be used alongside passwords to provide an added layer of security when logging into a network or service.
 For example, they may take the form of a USB drive or an input device such as a number pad.
 These act as a key into the system.
 Second, a security token may be a financial instrument which holds value and can be traded.
 It is the latter which we will discuss today.

 Next, let's talk about how this form of security tokens work.
 These tokens are issued as Security Token Offerings—STOs—and are equipped with security features.
 With security tokens, it is possible to convert real assets into digital tokens in a process known as "tokenization."
 It is, therefore, possible to transform tradable financial instruments including stocks or profit-participation certificates into digital assets in a blockchain.
 Security tokens represent an improvement to classical securities because they inherently follow all regulatory rules and automatically process dividend payments through smart contracts.